Vermont Department of Public Safety - Vermont Emergency Management (VEM)

 Federal funds are available to cover up to 75% of approved project costs; however, please note that there is a 25% local match requirement that is the responsibility of the applicant town.

-Planning and 5% Initiatives:
+For Planning and 5% Projects:

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.